cjw612/League_of_Legends_Game_Outcome_Classification/README.md

 # League of Legends Winrate Prediction

 ### Project Overview and Objective
 This project aims to predict which team would win a League of Legends game using in-game data representing the game state at the 15-minute mark.
-In particular, given the vector of the in-game statistics $X_i$ of game $i$, we aim to construct a classifier $C$ to predict the outcome $Y_i$ of game $i$, where $Y_i$ is a binary class denoting the win or loss of that particular game.
+In particular, given the vector of the in-game statistics $X_i$ of game $i$, this project aims to construct a classifier $C$ to predict the outcome $Y_i$ of game $i$, where $Y_i$ is a binary class denoting the win or loss of that particular game.

 ### Data Source
 The dataset used for this analysis is the "match_data_v5.csv" dataset, originally created by Karlo Rusovan and Daria Komic on [Kaggle](https://www.kaggle.com/datasets/karlorusovan/league-of-legends-soloq-matches-at-10-minutes-2024/data).